pabr/leansdr/README.coding.md

 # Versioning

-Recommended versions are tagged "x.y.z".
+Recommended commits are tagged "x.y.z".

 * New z = Bugs fixed.
 * New y = Features added.
 * New x = Backward compatibility is not guaranteed.

-Each git commit normally passes QA tests.
+Each tagged commit normally passes QA tests.
 Users are encouraged to always test the latest version.

 # Coding style